What is a Portfolio?

 A portfolio can be defined as different investments tools namely stocks, shares, mutual funds, bonds, cash all combined together depending specifically on the investor’s income, budget, risk appetite and the holding period.
-It is formed in such a way that it stabilizes the risk of non performance of different pools of investments.
+It is formed in such a way that it stabilizes the risk of nonperformance of different pools of investments.

-Portfolio Management is defined as the art and science of taking decisions about the investment mix and policy, matching investments to objectives, asset allocation for individuals and institutions, and balancing risk against performance.
+Portfolio Management is defined as the art and science of making decisions about the investment mix and policy, matching investments to objectives, asset allocation for individuals and institutions, and balancing risk against performance.
 (Source: Investopedia).

 Simply put it, someone has given you their hard earned money and you need to help them increase the capital in the best of diversified ways.
 This should be in a way in which the risk-return ratio is aptly maintained considering the profits in mind and the holding period of investments.

 Portfolio management refers to managing an individual’s investments in the form of bonds, shares, cash, mutual funds etc so that he earns the maximum profits within the stipulated time frame.
-It is the art of managing money of an individual under the expert guidance of portfolio managers.
+It is the art of managing the money of an individual under the expert guidance of portfolio managers.

-It is the detailed SWOT analysis (strengths, weaknesses, opportunities and threats) of an investment avenue, which could be in the form of debt/equity, domestic/international, with the goal of maximizing return at a given appetite for risk.
+It is the detailed SWOT analysis (strengths, weaknesses, opportunities, and threats) of an investment avenue, which could be in the form of debt/equity, domestic/international, with the goal of maximizing return at a given appetite for risk.

 There are majorly four types of portfolio management methods: